M268816/power-repo/notes/OEE Algorithm.md

     )/60,
 ```

-We then find a constraint goal to simplify the alrogithm while calculating OEE2.
-Within the OEE2 calculation this is determined to be the the Ideal Ouput multiplied by the Planned Runtime.
+We then find a constraint goal to simplify the algorithm while calculating OEE2.
+Within the OEE2 calculation this is determined to be the the Ideal Output multiplied by the Planned Runtime.
 And the following acts as the same calculation.

 ```cs
 constraint_goal: